NKjoep/MooCells/README.md

 How Make It Run
 ---------------

-* Step Zero: import the Mootool library and the MooCell library in the middle of your <head>
+0. Import the Mootool library and the MooCell library in the middle of your <head>

 <code>
 	<head>
 		<script type="text/javascript" src="mootools.js" />